maksverver/NumberGridPuzzle/README.md

 # NumberGridPuzzle
 A puzzle with numbers placed in a rectangle.
-That's all.
+[Click here to play!](https://maksverver.github.io/NumberGridPuzzle/)